The Badass Women of Big Wave Surfing

 Andrea Moller surfing Jaws - Photo credit xgames.espn.com

 In 2004, she became the first woman to tow-in surf Jaws, aka Pe’ahi.
-She is also the first woman to paddle in at Jaws, charging the over 40-foot (12 m) beast at full throttle.
-In 2016, she rode one of the biggest waves ever surfed by a woman at Jaws, suffering a nasty wipeout that ripped her hamstring from the bone.
-The same year, she won best Women’s Performance of the Year Award.
+She is also the first woman to paddle in at Jaws/Peahi in Maui.
+In 2016, she charged a 42ft (12.8m) wave at Jaws, thus setting a new record for the biggest paddle-in wave by a female surfer.
+The feat came with a price, though.
+Andrea suffered a nasty wipeout that ripped her hamstring from the bone.
+That same year, she won the WSL Women’s Best Performance of the Year Award.

 Birthplace: Port Townsend, Washington, USA